It’s safe to say I’ve encountered almost every kind of brand crisis during my career.

 A strong community is an incredible and often underleveraged resource for brands.
-Every day at Salesforce, I see how our Trailblazers inspire and push us to do bigger and better things.
+Every day at Salesforce, I see how our Trailblazers, or innovators and pioneers in the Salesforce community, inspire and push us to do bigger and better things.
 As Andrew Blau and Peter Schwartz note in the Salesforce/Deloitte guide The World Remade by COVID-19, “remarkable times call for remarkable collaboration.”

 Members of this hand-raisers group could ask us any questions, and we were transparent with our responses.
 We really trusted them, and they trusted us.
 We kept them engaged throughout the 12 months of preparation for a new phone launch.
 When the word on the street was the Note brand was dead, these people said: “No, we love our Note.
 We want it back.”